City-wide Drive-by Thermal Scans can show which buildings are lacking insulation.

 • Wrote six novels, which have been translated into 12 languages and reviewed by The New Yorker, The Economist and CNN.

-• Karen Martin, Board Member
+• Karen Martin, President

 • Worked for 25 years as an electrical engineer at Bell Labs/Lucent Technologies.